Laplacian Representations for Decision-Time Planning: Augmented Laplacian Planning with Subgoals

 where \(\priorHorizon \sim U(1, \maxpriorHorizon)\), with \(\maxpriorHorizon\) as a hyperparameter.
 This behavior cloning objective encourages goal-directed behavior by assuming all trajectories in the dataset are generated by a goal-seeking policy trying to reach the goal state $S_{t+\priorHorizon}$ from $S_t$.
 The behavior prior is then used to predict an action sequence \(\mathbf{a}_{t:t+H-1}\) from a state \(S_t\) using the forward model over the planner horizon \(H\).

-\textbf{Building a Cluster Graph}: The space is partitioned into \(C\) regions \(\{c_i\}_{i=1}^{C}\) using $k$-means clustering in the \(\scaledlap\)-space.
-The cluster centers acts as the vertices of a graph \(\CGraph\), with the edges defined by the dataset \(\Dataset\): an edge $(i, j)$ exists if we observe transitions from states that belong to cluster $i$ to states from cluster $j$ (or the converse).
-Like PcLast, we use nucleus sampling \citep{holtzman2019curious} to remove infrequent transitions between the clusters to avoid subgoals that are too hard to reach. \looseness=-1
+\textbf{Building a cluster graph}: The space is partitioned into \(C\) regions \(\{c_i\}_{i=1}^{C}\) using $k$-means clustering in the \(\scaledlap\)-space.
+The cluster centers act as the vertices of a graph \(\CGraph\), with the edges defined by the dataset \(\Dataset\): an edge $(i, j)$ exists if we observe transitions from states that belong to cluster $i$ to states from cluster $j$ (or the converse).
+Like PcLast, we prune infrequent inter-cluster transitions via nucleus sampling~\citep{holtzman2019curious}, retaining only top-\(p\%\) most frequent neighbors of each cluster to avoid unreachable subgoals. \looseness=-1

-\textbf{Decision-time Planning}: At the beginning of an episode, the planner receives the start state \(s_{\text{start}}\) and the goal state \(s_{\text{goal}}\).
+\textbf{Decision-time planning}: At the beginning of an episode, the planner receives the start state, \(s_{\text{start}}\), and the goal state, \(s_{\text{goal}}\).
 It then identifies their respective clusters, \(c_s\) and \(c_g\), in the cluster graph \(\CGraph\).
 Dijkstra's algorithm \citep{dijkstra} finds the shortest path \(\clusterpath\) on the cluster graph between the clusters \(c_s\) and \(c_g\). \(\clusterpath\) acts as a high-level plan for the agent, providing a path in the scaled Laplacian \(\scaledlap\)-space.

-At each step of the episode, the high-level planner provides the next target cluster center \(z_\text{sub}\) from \(\clusterpath\).
-Using the next target cluster and the agent's current state, CEM uses the behavior prior \(\prior\) to generate an action sequence \(\mathbf{a}_{t:t+H-1}\) for a horizon \(H\).
-Temporally-correlated Gaussian noise \(\sigma\) is added around the action sequence \(\mathbf{a}_{t:t+H-1}\) to generate \(N_\text{s}\) candidate action sequences \citep{wang2019exploring}.
-The action sequences are passed to the forward model to generate multiple trajectories.
-Each trajectory $j$ is then evaluated using the cost function
+At each step of the episode, the high-level planner provides the next target cluster center, \(z_\text{sub}\), from \(\clusterpath\).
+The low-level planner then uses CEM to find an action that moves the agent toward \(z_\text{sub}\).
+First, a mean action sequence, \(\mathbf{a}_{t:t+H-1}=(A_t, A_{t+1}, \dots, A_{t+H-1})\), is generated by rolling out the behavior prior \(\prior\) autoregressively through the learned forward model \(\model\): at each step \(k\), the prior proposes an action given the current predicted state, and \(\model\) predicts the next state \(\hat{S}_{t+k+1}=f(\hat{S}_{t+k}, a_{t+k})\).
+Then, \(N_\text{s}\) candidate action sequences are generated by adding temporally-correlated Gaussian noise \citep{wang2019exploring} around this mean sequence.
+Each candidate is rolled out through the forward model to produce a trajectory, which is evaluated using the cost function: \looseness=-1